RituYadav92/Lightweighted-CNN-for-Document-Classification/readme.md

-Light-Weighted CNN for Text Classification
+## Light-Weighted CNN for Text Classification

 ### Dataset Used
 Tobacco-3482
+Categories in the dataset are:
 ```['ADVE', 'Email', 'Form', 'Letter', 'Memo', 'News', 'Note', 'Report', 'Resume', 'Scientific']```

 ### Train Model